-The Customer however acknowledges that no information which is available on the internet is completely secure and, provided that the Licensor has complied with its obligations under this clause 4.2, agrees that the Licensor will not be liable for loss or damage which occurs as a result of a third party breaching or overcoming the Licensor’s best endeavors.
+The Customer however acknowledges that no information which is available on the internet is completely secure and, provided that the Licensor has complied with its obligations under this clause 4.2, agrees that the Licensor will not be liable for loss or damage which occurs as a result of a third party breaching or overcoming the Licensor’s best endeavours.

 4.3 Customer Infringement

 The Customer shall not knowingly do any act or thing in relation to data which would infringe any party’s copyright or intellectual property rights and shall be responsible for obtaining consent, approval or license from the holders of any intellectual property rights required to enable the Customer to deal with any relevant data or to do any act or thing in relation to those intellectual property rights.